-His research focuses on the integration of molecular details into a macroscopic level in polymeric materials processing.
+His research focuses on the integration of molecular details into a macroscopic level in nanomaterials processing.
 He received a 3M Faculty Award in 2004.
 He is also a recipient of a National Science Foundation CAREER Award and a DuPont Young Professor Award.
 He also received an Excellence in Teaching Award in College of Engineering, Cornell University.
 He is a fellow of American Institute of Chemical Engineers (AIChE).

 * Graduate Teaching - Mathematical Method in Chemical Engineering; Advanced Fluid Mechanics and Heat Transfer * Undergraduate Teaching - Plant Design; Analysis of Separation Processes

 - 2015.
 "Synergy between Metal Oxide Nanofibers and Graphene Nanoribbons for Rechargeable Lithium-Oxygen Battery Cathodes."
 Advanced Energy Materials 5: 1401412. .

 - 2015.
 "Critical Contribution of Unzipped Graphene Nanoribbons to Stable Silicon Rich-Carbon Fiber Anodes for Rechargeable Li-ion Batteries."
 Nano Energy 16: 446-457. .